pmitev/UPPMAX-Singularity-workshop/docs/own_container.md

 [C 13:46:05.946 NotebookApp] Running as root is not recommended.
 Use --allow-root to bypass.
 ```
 It complains but it seems that it will work.
 Exit from the container `exit`.
-Add `%runscrip`.
+Add `%runscript`.
 Try to build the recipe you have assembled by now.

-??? note "Singularity.jupyter"
+??? note "jupyter.def"
     ``` singularity
     Bootstrap: docker
     From: ubuntu:20.04